 Recently, Devalla et al. described TECRL as a new life-threatening inherited arrhythmia gene associating with clinical features overlapping with both long QT syndrome (LQTS) and catecholaminergic polymorphic ventricular tachycardia (CPVT)1, causing high risk for sudden cardiac death.

-“The TECRL gene should become available for testing of inherited arrhythmias at a large scale to gain full benefit from the latest discovery and help establishing diagnosis in as many cases as possible”, urges Blueprint Genetics’ Chief Medical Officer and Laboratory Director Juha Koskenvuo.
+“The TECRL gene should become available for testing of inherited arrhythmias at a large scale to gain full benefit from the latest discovery and help establishing diagnosis in as many cases as possible,” urges Blueprint Genetics’ Executive Director of Medical & Lab Director Juha Koskenvuo.

 This study published, by EMBO Molecular Medicine, is considered one of the major discoveries of the decade in the field of chanellopathies.
 It was also acknowledged by Perry and Vandenberg2 in the same issue’s editorial.

 Quality over quantity